kjschiroo/kjschiroo.github.io/cv/index.md

 __Analysis__

 - Machine learning for insights and prediction
-- Hadoop for big datas
+- Hadoop for big data sets
 - Communicating results for all levels of expertise

 ---------------------------